 Under the terms of the debt facility the Fund is required to comply with certain loan covenants over the course of the financial year.
-Based on the audited financial report as at 30 June 2023, the Fund is compliant with all covenants including the Interest Cover Ratio (ICR) and Loan to Value Ratio (LVR).

-The value of the Fund's property portfolio (based on the latest June 2023 valuations)
+Based on the audited financial report as at 30 June 2023, the Fund is compliant with all covenants including the Interest Cover Ratio (ICR) and Loan to Valuation Ratio (LVR).
+The value of the properties (based on the most recent independent valuations) would have to fall by 14.0% for the Fund to breach its LVR covenant.
+The income of the Fund would have